PTI starts filling political posts

 Bisaria's meeting with Imran took place in the presence of senior party leaders, including Shah Mehmood Qureshi, Naeemul Haq, Fawad Chaudhry, Dr Shireen Mazari and Dr Shahzad Waseem.

-To ensure foolproof security and shortage of seating capacity in galleries, only two galleries passes will be issued to each member of the National Assembly for their guests on written requests on the occasion of oath-taking of members, election of the speaker and deputy speaker and ascertainment of the prime minister in the National Assembly.
+To ensure fool proof security and shortage of seating capacity in galleries, only two galleries passes will be issued to each member of the National Assembly for their guests on written requests on the occasion of oath-taking of members, election of speaker and deputy speaker and ascertainment of the prime minister in the National Assembly.

 The National Assembly Secretariat has issued a circular in this regard to all the members-elect of the National Assembly.